Data Protection Policy

 Reviewing and evaluating the policy

 The policy was ratified in March 2010 and reviewed in May 2015.
 On-going review and evaluation will take cognisance of changing information or guidelines (e.g. from the Data Protection Commissioner, Department of Education and Skills or Tulsa), legislation and feedback from parents/guardians, school staff and others.
 The policy will be revised as necessary in the light of such review and evaluation and within the framework of school planning, in 2019 or earlier if deemed necessary.
+The Policy was reviewd in 2018 and is due for review in 2023.

 John Swords Chairperson Board of Management